 Fall 2020 Construction Update

-Fall 2020 – With the structural repairs complete and the new concrete deck installed eastbound side of the Grays Ferry Avenue Bridge over the Schuylkill River in Southwest Philadelphia, PennDOT’s contractor this fall will install the Latex Modified Concrete (LMC) deck, and finish constructing a new retaining wall and reconstruct the approach on the bridge’s eastbound side.
+Fall 2020 – With the structural repairs completed on the eastbound side of the Grays Ferry Avenue Bridge over the Schuylkill River, the contractor will finish placing the Latex Modified Concrete (LMC) riding surface and finish construction of the protected sidewalk/bicycle lane on the bridge’s eastbound side this fall.

 Due to delays caused by COVID-19 pandemic, as well as the addition of a curb-protected westbound bicycle lane, the completion date of the project has been pushed back from this fall to spring 2021.
-Next spring, the contractor will mill and pave the westbound approach, install new traffic signals on Grays Ferry Avenue at the bridge, and complete installation of protected bicycle lanes on both the eastbound and westbound sides.
+Next spring, the contractor will mill and pave the bridge’s approaches, install new traffic signals on Grays Ferry Avenue at the bridge, and complete installation of protected bicycle lanes on the westbound side.

 Over the past two construction seasons, PennDOT’s contractor has replaced the bridge’s expansion dams, which allow normal expansion and contraction of the bridge deck’s concrete slabs due to seasonal changes in temperature, repaired the bridge’s drainage system, and refurbished the bridge’s steel structural components.